commercetools/commercetools-sdk-typescript/packages/checkout-sdk/README.md

-# Typescript SDK for Composable Commerce Checkout APIs.
+# Typescript SDK for the commercetools Checkout API.

 ## Usage examples